A Survey of Blockchain and Artificial Intelligence for 6G Wireless Communications: Introduction

 \item[4)] We review the latest achievements of joint blockchain and AI in 6G IoT smart applications.
 We extensively discuss some important 6G IoT smart applications, including smart healthcare, smart transportation, smart grid, and unmanned aerial vehicle (UAV).

-\item[5)] On the basis of the comprehensive survey, we propose some open issues and research challenges that need to be resolved for the applications of blockchain and AI to 6G wireless communications, and summarize several future research directions. \end{itemize}
+\item[5)] {{On the basis of the comprehensive survey, we thoroughly discuss operating frequencies, visions, and requirements from the 6G perspective.
+We also propose some open issues and research challenges that need to be resolved for the applications of blockchain and AI to 6G wireless communications, and summarize several future research directions.}} \end{itemize}